Merseytram: Scheme development

 The project was accepted by Secretary of State for Transport Alistair Darling in December 2002.
-After extensive public consultation, the contract to build the first two lines was initially awarded in late 2004, but problems with the tender bid with regards to the best value forced the cancellation of the contract and the reopening of the tender process.
+After extensive public consultation, the contract to build the first two lines was initially awarded in late 2004, but problems with the tender bid with regard to the best value forced the cancellation of the contract and the reopening of the tender process.
 In April 2005, the M-Pact consortium of GrantRail and Laing O’Rourke was named as the preferred bidder.

 On 21 December 2004, the Merseytram Line 1 Transport and Works Act application was approved by Darling.
 The line was originally intended to start construction on 1 July 2005 for a 2007 opening.
 Plans called for it to use Bombardier Flexity Swift trams.

 The tram network had formed part of a larger regeneration project in the areas in which it was intended to run, related to Liverpool's award of European Capital of Culture in 2008.
 In the event, the need to avoid extensive street works during 2008 led to half of the city centre loop being removed from the Line One scheme for delivery as part of the subsequent Line Two.